-Management Response Observation 1 - Accuracy of year-end accounts Risk Action Priority Responsible Officer Target Date At the time audit fieldwork was completed, the following issues with year-end balances within Edge were still to be resolved: Debits and credits on the year-end Edge Summary Trial Balance differed by £14,087.95.
-The sum of total cash and investments on the Edge Detailed Statement of Accounts did not equal the equivalent figures on the Edge Balance Sheet by £132.41.
-The total sum of year end bank account and petty cash reconciliations which comprise the cash-book did not equal the equivalent figures on the Edge Balance Sheet by £48.76.
+Mana gement Re sponse Observation 1 - Accuracy of year-end accounts Risk Action Priority Responsible Officer Target Date At the time audit fieldwork was completed, the following issues with year-end balances within Edge were still to be resolved: • Debits and credits on the year-end Edge Summary Trial Balance differed by £14,087.95. • The sum of total cash and investments on the Edge Detailed Statement of Accounts did not equal the equivalent figures on the Edge Balance Sheet by £132.41. • The total sum of year end bank account and petty cash reconciliations which comprise the cash-book did not equal the equivalent figures on the Edge Balance Sheet by £48.76.
+Although the RFO is liaising with Edge to try and resolve these issues ahead of completing the AGAR, with the possibility of applying for an extension to the reporting deadline also being considered to allow full resolution, this has necessitated a rating of 'no' for points A and J of the internal control objectives on Part 3 of the AGAR and the provision of a supplementary note stating the implications and actions being taken.
 Related figures on Section 2 of the AGAR cannot be substantiated, risking errors and a future restatement of balances.
-1.2 Although the RFO is liaising with Edge to try and resolve these issues ahead of completing the AGAR, with the possibility of applying for an extension to the reporting deadline also being considered to allow full resolution, this has necessitated a rating of 'no' for points A and J of the internal control objectives on Part 3 of the AGAR and the provision of a supplementary note stating the implications and actions being taken.
-1.3
+1.1: The finance system, Edge, does not have a facility to record creditors such as tenant deposits, which stood at £14,140.62 at 1/4/19.
+The figure of £14,087.95 represents the value of deposits less a brought forward balance of £185.08 on the creditors control account.
+A work around has been suggested by Edge to bring the balance sheet opening and closing positions into balance.
+1.2: The remaining small difference between the cash and investments in Edge and the balance sheet High Rory Fitzgerald, RFO Rory Fitzgerald, RFO 31 July 2020 31 August 2020 is being investigated.
+1.3 The difference High RF 31